Airborne Satellite Weather Data

 Objective

 A pilot normally obtains a weather briefing before departure and for most short flight this is sufficient.
 However, on a long flight, airborne weather updates enable a diversion to be executed early, rather than flying all the way to the destination and discovering it is fogged-in, and having to proceed to the alternate on reserve fuel, with any problem at the alternate resulting in an emergency.
-In parts of Europe, the alternate options are poor, often with the only realistic option not having avgas or even Customs.
+In parts of Europe, the alternate options are poor, often with the only realistic option not having Avgas or Customs.
 Often, the alternate is some dump where you do not want to be at all.
 Most modern airlines have this facility using ACARS and the benefits are obvious.

 In the USA there are satellite based services which carry aviation weather but Europe is way behind.
 One German company, MT, offers a service based around their own data servers and their own custom made tablet computer

 but this is a very expensive product.
-Avidyne are now offering the MLX770 system
+Avidyne are now offering the MLX770 system (brochure)

 which is also very expensive unless you already have a compatible MFD, and even then it costs a lot for the rest of the system and its installation, plus the satellite data subscription.
 These products offer a weather radar image which is geo-referenced around the aircraft position, which is a nice feature.